August 6, 2022 | Articles

 With over 30 years of operational experience in many aspects of the construction industry, including design, project management, construction management, contract administration, construction support, and community relationship-building, Project Manager Stacy Wood is in many ways the quintessential Hill employee.
 Her deep understanding of both the design and field sides of the construction process and her proven abilities to coordinate between stakeholders have been an asset for Hill teams on many projects since she joined the firm in 2013.
 During Women in Construction Week, Stacy’s career provides an exemplary model for young women entering the construction industry.

 From childhood, Stacy had an interest in the design of physical spaces.
 She loved to redesign her bedroom.
 But she did so methodically, using a scaled version of her room on graph paper with scaled cutouts of her furniture.
-In high school, Stacy took interior design and drafting classes to fulfil her electives and so continued to pursue her passions.
+In high school, Stacy took interior design and drafting classes to fulfill her electives and so continued to pursue her passions.
 Once she finished high school, Stacy entered Pittsburgh Technical College (PTC).
 There, she earned an associate’s degree in architectural drafting and design.

 After college, Stacy got a job as a CADD drafter for a local engineering firm that worked primarily on water-treatment facilities.
 While Stacy liked the job since it was close to her home and several classmates from PTC also worked there, she found some challenges.
 For one, CADD technology was very expensive at the time.
 So the firm’s employees had to operate in rotating shifts each week.
 The rotation of shifts was hard on Stacy’s body and became impossible when she had her first child.